 Crawlspaces are prone to moisture and where there is moisture there is sometimes mold and insects that eat wood.
 Most the time I see these the problem starts because the crawlspace level is usually lower than the level of the dirt around the house on the outside.
 So since water seeks its own level and if there’s a rain outside its own level on the inside of the crawlspace will be lower and it will want to catch up to the water on the outside.
 This is how they get 6 inches of water in a crawlspace.
 I did see one crawlspace that we did had a huge tree in the backyard and one got into the crawlspace it was hard to work in their cousin was some huge roots and they were sucking up all the water bowl and they cut the tree down crawlspace started acting normal and collecting water with no place to go.
 Crawlspaces can be pretty involved when they get like that.
 A draining system has to be installed.
 The place is to be cleaned out and dried up.
 Plastic has to be run on the base and all the way around the edge and a sump pump should be installed to pump the water out.
 That’s a lot of work to do in an area that’s not big enough to walk around in.
 We have done a lot crawlspaces, some take more work and others so give us a call for one experienced company to do the work for you.
 Go to our crawlspace moisture page here.

 I am happy to report that after 20 years of tearing out people’s moldy walls and floors and roofs and ceilings that I finally got certified as a mold inspector and mold restoration person.
 I’ve had to work pretty hard to get this.
 There’s quite a bit of studying involved.
 But in the end my experience did help quite a bit.
 The main thing about mold to remember is that it will not grow unless there is moisture available.
 It can be in the form of water coming in from the outside or water leaking from a pipe.
 Also mold cannot grow without something to eat.
 As mold is growing and produces an enzyme just like an animal that dissolves the food.
 It is not like a plant however that uses photosynthesis to change dirt and soil into something edible like sugar.
 Whatever is eating has to be organic for the mold to like it.
 Most mold that grows inside a house likes the house much better than the outside.
 On the outside they usually don’t grow very well.
 They don’t like cold weather they don’t like hot weather they don’t like it to sunny, they don’t like the wind probably don’t really like rain either.
 They just like moisture to be sitting in someplace where it’s nice and shady and between 40° and 80° temperature with the humidity above 40%.
 Actually 52% is perfect and they don’t really need any sitting water they can just use the humidity.
 Although they don’t go real fast that way.
 Mold spores are extremely small.
 Only 30 times the diameter of an oxygen atom.
 He cannot see Adams with the naked eye and you cannot see anything 30 times bigger than Adam with the naked eye either.
 As a matter of fact it takes about 100,000 spores to be enough to do a test for mold.
 And the other rule you should remember is that mold starts growing from spores that are lying around and are always lying around in 24 to 48 hours.
 You have 24 to 48 hours to stop the water and dry the place up without getting up good old contamination going.
-You can read more about mold on our mold comments page here.
-We also have a mold history page here.
+You can read more on our regular pages.

 Our testimonials page is very precious to us.
 To us it is actually our most important page.
 People actually read these and hire us using this information.
 This page has written letters from people that I worked for over many years saying what they believe about Oakbridge waterproofing.
 These letters are real and on separate sheets of paper signed by the customer/owner of the house that we worked on.
 They are real and we have them stored here in our office.
 I do keep the peoples name and address confidential however because that is what I would want.
 I have heard of companies publishing customers name address and phone numbers, and those people getting hundreds of phone calls even if they don’t buy anything.
 So rest assured if you hire us, I will be confidential about your name too.
-Go to our testimonials page here

 Author: Robert B McGuire